 Reason#3: Offline access

-The offline capability is one of the most compelling reasons why most people choose to use an app instead of going to a web page.
-While websites require internet access to function, many mobile applications can work offline, either partially or fully.
+The offline capability is one of the most compelling reasons why most people use an app instead of a web page.
+While websites require internet access, many mobile applications can work offline, either partially or fully.
 This offline mode ensures that users can stay connected and access required features, perform tasks, and view basic content at all times.

 Reason#4: Higher conversion

-Mobile applications can serve as a powerful tool for boosting customer conversion rates, ultimately leading to more business deals and revenue.
-Since apps offer valuable analytics and user insights, they enable businesses to understand their clients better and tailor their conversion strategies according to their behavior, preferences, and pain points.
+Mobile applications can be powerful tools for boosting customer conversion rates, ultimately leading to more business deals and revenue.
+Since apps offer valuable analytics and user insights, they enable businesses to better understand their clients and tailor their conversion strategies according to their behavior, preferences, and pain points.
 In-app purchases provide another revenue stream for businesses, allowing users to buy digital goods, premium features, or subscriptions within the app itself.

 Reason#5: Brand awareness